 Shares of stock represented by proxies that reflect "broker non-votes" (i.e., stock represented at the Annual Meeting by proxies held by brokers or nominees as to which (i) the brokers or nominees have not received voting instructions from the beneficial owners of such shares and (ii) the brokers or nominees do not have the discretionary voting power on a particular matter) will be counted for the purpose of determining the existence of a quorum at the Annual Meeting because brokers have discretion to vote on at least one proposal at the Annual Meeting.
 A broker does not have the discretion to vote on the election of directors, the Charter Amendment proposal, or the non-binding Say on Pay proposal.
 A broker non-vote will have no effect on the approval of the election of directors, the Charter Amendment proposal, or the Say on Pay proposal.
-A broker has the discretion to vote on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; therefore, if the broker exercises its discretion to vote on the proposal to ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for the fiscal year ending December 31, 2024, its vote will be counted for purposes of determining the outcome of that proposal.
+A broker has the discretion to vote on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024, its vote will be counted for purposes of determining the outcome of that proposal.

 Any stockholder giving a proxy will have the right to revoke it at any time prior to the time it is voted.
 A proxy may be revoked by: (i) written notice to us on the date of or prior to the Annual Meeting at our executive offices located at 4400 Biscayne Blvd., Miami, Florida 33137, attention: Secretary; (ii) execution of a subsequent proxy; (iii) participating and voting electronically at the Annual Meeting by completing a ballot online during the live webcast; or (iv) re-voting by telephone or by Internet prior to the meeting (only your latest telephone or Internet vote will be counted).
 Participation at the Annual Meeting will not automatically revoke your proxy.
 If your shares are held in the name of a broker or nominee, you must follow the instructions of your broker or nominee to revoke a previously given proxy.
 All shares of our stock represented by effective proxies will be voted at the Annual Meeting or at any adjournment thereof.
-Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted: (i) FOR the election of the Board's nominees for directors; (ii) FOR the Charter Amendment proposal; (iii) FOR the approval of the Say on Pay proposal; (iv) FOR the proposal to ratify the appointment of Ernst & Young, LLP, an independent registered public accounting firm, as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2024; and (v) in the discretion of the proxy holders with respect to such other matters as may properly come before the Annual Meeting.
+Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted at the Annual Meeting or at any adjournment thereof.
+Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted at the Annual Meeting or at any adjournment thereof.
+Unless otherwise specified in the proxy, shares of our stock represented by proxies will be voted it. (i) FOR the election of the Board's nominees for directors; (ii) FOR the Charter Amendment proposal; (iii) FOR the approval of the Say on Pay proposal; (iv) FOR the proposal to ratify the appointment of Ernst & Young, LLP, an independent registered public accounting firm, as the independent registered public accounting firm, as the independent registered public accounting firm, of the Company for the fiscal year ending December 31, 2024; and (v) in the discretion of the proxy holders with respect to such other matters as may properly come before the Annual Meeting.